Care instructions

 How often: 1-2 times per year

-Method:- Dust the sculpture thoroughly
+Method:- Thoroughly dust the sculpture

 - Work in with a soft cloth

-- Let dry for 24 hours
+- Leave to dry for 24 hours

-- Polish with a cotton cloth
+- Polish with a cotton cloth.

 Recommended products: